Agata6391/CloudShift_Radar/bob_sessions/README.md

 - The root of `bob_sessions/` contains copied markdown reports and verified matching screenshots from both contributors in one flat general location.
 - `Dev-dan/` contains 37 verified Bob task session folders.
-- `Dev-dan/Continuidad/` contains 2 additional verified markdown/screenshot pairs that are related continuation exports but are not exact duplicates of the numbered session markdown files.

 - `Moni/` contains 8 verified Bob task session folders.
 - Each paired session folder contains one exported Bob markdown report and its matching Bob consumption/task summary screenshot.
 - Exported reports use the naming pattern `Summary_XX_<short-task-description>.md`.